timpamungkas/spring-microservice/README.md

 # Spring Microservice
 Base microservice architecture & working process, using Java (Spring Cloud).
-This was meant for development process on non-technical company that is going to move to REST-based microservice architecture with limited IT manpower & skill.
+This was meant for development process on migration to REST-based microservice architecture.

 This project was not yet tested on production environment.
 Pull requests welcome.